NessyV/CAD-Training/README.md

 # CAD-Training
-Portofolio and list of random CAD Items that I made while "Messing around" or for things that I might actually need
+Portofolio and list of random CAD Items that I made while "Messing around" or for things that I might actually need -Software used when making these is AutoDesk Inventor